theselfstudy/cadence/README.md

 - No copies are stored on Cadence servers
 - Sheet must be reconnected on new devices

-Important: Cadence does not and will never store user data, sheet IDs, or entries on any backend database.
-Ever.
+Important: Cadence does not and will never:
+- store user data
+- store sheet IDs
+- store your entries on any backend database

 # 🚀 Getting Started (Local Development)
 ### Prerequisites